ngaller/persist-reducer/README.md

         // normal reducer stuff
     })

+It is also possible to save / restore a specific value within an object by passing a property path in "keysToSave":

+    const saveConfig = {
+      storageKey: 'unique value',
+      keysToSave: ['myObject.myProperty']
+    }

+With that configuration, `myObject.myProperty` will be saved but the other properties will not be touched.

 # Comparison with redux-persist

 `redux-persist` is much more featureful.
 It also registers at the store level,